C-Otto/BitBook/documentation/commands.md

 You can reset ownership information for an address using `reset-ownership <address>`.

-### List Owned Addresses
+### Get Owned Addresses
-The command `list-owned-addresses` can be used to list the addresses you marked as `owned`.
+The command `get-owned-addresses` can be used to list the addresses you marked as `owned`.
 The output includes the current balance with the current fiat value, and the addresses' descriptions (if set).
 The output is sorted by value, so that the addresses with the highest number of coins are shown at the bottom of the list.

 ```
-BitBook$ list-owned-addresses
+BitBook$ get-owned-addresses
 35PWdG8CHar1dUj9RrYBneCyQcN6kzXqFS    0          [         0.00€]
 36WvZoFtn8ng6V8RyfB76dF73rJD6FLz9a    0.0238648  [     1,127.22€] Some Description
 ```